PMTair Flight 241: Background

 The aircraft was making a domestic passenger flight from Siem Reap International Airport in Siem Reap to Sihanoukville International Airport in Sihanoukville, Cambodia.
 Siem Reap was the main tourist hubs city to Sihanoukville in Cambodia.
 On the other hand, Sihanoukville was one of the most popular tourist destination in the country.
 Sihanoukville is famous for its beaches, while Siem Reap is site of the famed Angkor Wat temple complex.

 Tourism industry in Cambodia has improved, and most of the tourists were from South Korea.
 According to Cambodia's Tourism Ministry, South Korea had the highest number of tourists visiting Cambodia in 2006.
 Around 221,000 South Koreans were among 2006's total of 1.7 million foreign visitors.
 The airline, PMTair, was a small Cambodian airline that began flying from Siem Reap to Sihanoukville in January 2007, a new route to spur the country's burgeoning tourism industry, which had been decimated due to the country's prolonged civil war.
 According to PMTAir's website, the airline has six roundtrip flights a week between Siem Reap and Incheon and Busan.

 Aircraft

 The aircraft was an Antonov An-24B, manufactured in Ulan-Ude, Russia in 1969 with a manufacturer serial number of 99901908.
-It was owned by UAE-based Aquiline International Ltd. and operated by PMTair.
+It was owned and operated by PMTair.
 As of 25 June, the aircraft had accumulated a flying cycles of more than 25,000 cycles.
 It was equipped with two AI-24 turboprop engines.
 There were no recorded technical defects prior to the aircraft's accident flight.